Skip to main content

 Interactive vs scripted use

-The CLI uses cliclack prompts when stdin is a TTY and a required choice is missing — for example, helix init with no subcommand, or helix run when multiple local instances exist and no instance is passed.
+The CLI uses cliclack prompts when stdin is a TTY and a required choice is missing — for example, helix init with no subcommand, or helix start when multiple local instances exist and no instance is passed.
 In non-interactive contexts (CI, pipes, scripts):

 • Pass subcommands and required flags explicitly.